junxit/us-congress-bills-110/metadata.md

 - 2007-03-19 — Mr. Grijalva moved to suspend the rules and pass the bill.
 - 2007-03-19 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 390 - 10 (Roll no. 158). (text: CR H2631-2632)
 - 2007-03-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 390 - 10 (Roll no. 158).(text: CR H2631-2632)
+- 2007-03-20 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.